tranngonguyettu/Fraud_Detection/README.md

 This project focuses on detecting fraudulent transactions using machine learning models.
 Due to class imbalance in the dataset, traditional evaluation metrics are insufficient.
 The project emphasises fraud-specific metrics and model interpretability to identify the most effective predictive approach.
 This project aims to:
   1. Analyse patterns in anonymised credit card transaction data and identify characteristics associated with fraudulent behaviour
-  2. To develop and compare models for fraud detection
+  2. To develop and compare ensemble models for fraud detection
   3. To evaluate machine learning models emphasizing recall and F1-score as primary metrics for imbalanced data
   4. To determine the most suitable model for minimising missed fraudulent transactions